Worried that you are not creating enough meaningful childhood memories for your child? You’re not alone.

 Watching a live experience can be magical

 Almost half (46 percent) of parents described watching their child’s reaction to a live experience such as meeting their favourite fictional character or feeding animals at the zoo, as “magical.”
 And 40 percent shared that the live experience was as rewarding for them as it was for their child.
-Despite the fact that parents found a live performance to be as equally rewarding for them as their child, less than a one-fifth (11 percent) take their child regularly to see a show.
+Despite the fact that parents found a live performance to be as equally rewarding for them as their child, less than one-fifth (11 percent) take their child regularly to see a show.

 “The survey reveals the daily conflict parents often face – guilt if they can’t provide the latest toy or game, and guilt when they can but can’t afford to spend ‘quality time’ with their children to enjoy the moment,” comments Louise O’Leary, Pediatric Occupational Therapist from Ozworks Therapy.

-“Even though almost half of parents feel that their children have more opportunities to create meaningful childhood memories than they did, the reality is that parents need to make a conscious effort to carve out that family time, as that’s what lasting childhood memories are made of.”
+“Even though almost half of the parents feel that their children have more opportunities to create meaningful childhood memories than they did, the reality is that parents need to make a conscious effort to carve out that family time, as that’s what lasting childhood memories are made of.”
 Ms. O’Leary added.

 She suggested 8 things parents can do to create lasting childhood memories for their children.